carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       Canal water storage bod (mg/l), 2018, by district
+       Canal water storage BOD (mg/L), 2018, by district

-Canal water storage with < 2 mg/l do, 2018
+Canal water storage with < 2 mg/L DO, 2018
 ------------------------------------------

 The count of sample points with poor water quality (< 2 DO mg/L) was recorded for each analysis area.

+Aligns with Sustainable Development Goals: 3, 6, 9, 11, 12, 14.